Meet Karyn Speaking Media Blog Contact Call +1-858-603-3133 Login

 The world knows William Fry as a renowned psychoneuroimmunologist who was a pioneer in the field of applied and therapeutic humor.
 His scientific studies on humor and laughter are too numerous to mention here.
 But his thirst for knowledge, his dedication to science, and his love of humor led him to be one of the most widely recognized experts in the field.
 One of his most treasured awards was the Lifetime Achievement Award from the Association for Applied and Therapeutic Humor.

 We spent hours as he proudly showed me his extensive library; its shelves extended so high that you needed a ladder to reach the top levels; and the books reflected his broad range of interests and expertise.
-I also learned that Bill’s daughter Susan is a chip off the ol’ DNA block!
+I also learned that Bill’s daughter Susan is a chip off the old DNA block!

 How do you say goodbye to someone who has touched your life so significantly?
 We can’t tell them all the things we wish we’d said before they died.
 Years ago, my friend and colleague, Hope Mihalap, encouraged me to practice living eulogies.
 “Don’t wait until after someone has died to let them know how much they mean to you.
 Tell them all the good stuff before they die.”

-I feel grateful that I had let Bill know how much he meant to me last time we spoke.
+I feel grateful that I had let Bill know how much he meant to me the last time we spoke.
 But I am even more motivated to tell those who are still with me how much they mean to me.
 How could any of us be too busy to do that?

 To all of you (and you know who you are) who are still reading this far—thanks for being part of my life.
 And to Bill…I miss you and will continue to share your good works and your laughter with the world.